mongodb/docs/mongodb/source/server-status.rst

 Server Status Reference
 =======================

-The :command:`serverStatus` outputs a collection of data that you can use to diagnose and assess the performance of your MongoDB instance.
-This reference catalogs each datum included in the output of this command.
+The :command:`serverStatus` returns a collection of data that reflects the status of the database.
+This data are useful for diagnosing and assessing the performance of your MongoDB instance.
+This reference catalogs each datum included in the output of this command and provides context for using this data to more effectively administer your database.

 Basic Information
 -----------------